paldhous/ucb/2016/dataviz/md_raw/class1.md

 Philip Meyer's analysis of the Detroit riot raises a general issue: only sometimes is it possible to obtain and analyze all of the data.

-There are only 30 teams in Major League Baseball, which at the start of the 2014 season just over 800 players on their rosters.
+There are only 30 teams in Major League Baseball, which at the start of the 2014 season had just under 750 players on their rosters.
 So compiling all of the data on their contracts and salaries is a manageable task.

 But Meyer's team couldn't talk to all of the people in the riot-affected neighborhoods, and pollsters can’t ask every voter which candidate they intend to vote for in an upcoming election.
 Instead they take a sample.
 This is common in many forms of data analysis, not just opinion polling.